 Native to southeastern Europe, and adorned with vicious thorns along the branches, it grows in a dense form and is easy to prune into a hedge.

-Suitable for growers in Zones 5-9, this is the ultimate low-maintenance, decorative security plant.
+Suitable for growers in Zones 5 to 9, this is the ultimate low-maintenance, decorative security plant.

-Some species, such as P. angustifolia, grow in a compact, bushy form, and reach a mature height of 4-6 feet, with a spread of 6-8 feet.
-P. cocchinea is larger, with a mature height and spread of 6-12 feet.
+Some species, such as P. angustifolia, grow in a compact, bushy form, and reach a mature height of four to six feet with a spread of six to eight feet.
+P. cocchinea is larger, with a mature height and spread of six to 12 feet.

 Most varieties grow vigorously in average, well-draining soil, and prefer a part to full sun location.
 The blooms and berries attract a variety of beneficial insects and wild birds.